-Under the orders, already referred to, of Lord Ripon, issued in 1881-2, boards have been established all over the country for the transaction of local business.
+Under the orders of Lord Ripon, issued in 1881-82 Boards have been established all over the country for the transaction of local business.
 The Madras organisation, which provides for three grades of boards, most nearly resembles the pattern set in the original orders.
-Throughout the greater part of the province important villages or groups of villages are organised as 'unions,' each controlled by a body to which the time-honoured name of panchayat has been applied.
+Throughout the greater part of the province important villages or groups of villages are organised as 'unions', each controlled by a body to which the time-honoured name of panchayat has been applied.
 These unions levy a light tax on houses, mainly for sanitary purposes.
-Next in degree come, the taluk boards, which form the agency for local works in the administrative sections into which the districts are divided.
-Finally there is a District Board with general control over the local administration of the District.
-In Bengal and other provinces the law requires a District Board to be established in each.
-District, but leaves the establishment of subordinate local boards to the discretion of the Local Government.
+Next in degree come, what in some parts of the country is called, the taluk boards, which form the agency for local works in the administrative sections into which the districts are divided.
+Finally, there is a District Board with general control over the local administration of the district.
+In Bengal and other provinces the law requires a district Board to be established in each District, but leaves the establishment of subordinate local boards to the discretion of the Local Government.
 They have been established in thirty-four districts in Bengal.
 The Bengal Act authorises the establishment of Village Unions, but this provision has not been largely used.

-The degree to which the elective principle has been introduced varies greatly in different parts of India.
+The extent to which the elective principle has been introduced varies greatly in different parts of India.
 In the Bengal districts throughout which sub-district boards have been constituted, these boards are entitled to elect not less than half the members of the District Board.

-Two-thirds of the members of each sub-district board are elected in the more advanced districts, in others all the members are nominated.
-The Local Government has to decide whether the chairman of the District, Board shall be elected or nominated.
+Two-thirds of the members of each sub-district board are elected in the more advanced districts; in others all the members are nominated.
+The Local Government has to decide whether the chairman of the District Board shall be elected or nominated.
 In no province has election been permitted and the office is still in general held by the Magistrate.

-The primary duty of the boards is the maintenance and improvement of the means of local communication.
-Other important functions are the maintenance of hospitals and despensaries; the provision of drainage and water-supply; general sanitation; education, especially in the elementary stages; the construction and maintenance of markets; and the relief of the population in times of famine.
+The primary duty of the Boards is the maintenance and improvement of the m-ans of local communication.
+Other important functions are the maintenance of hospitals and dispensaries; the provision of drainage and water-supply; general sanitation; education, especially in the elementary stages; the construction and maintenance of markets; and the relief of the population in times of famine.